 Travels with V

 We have an appointment with doctor Prem Ekanayake, a retired physician who made a heroic contribution in the rescue work after the catastrophe.
-He organized much of the work at the hospital where he worked.
+He organized much of the work at the hospital where he was employed.

 Dr Preem is, when we meet him, a nicely rounded man with a thoughtful glance behind his steel-rimmed glasses.
 When the most urgent work with the tsunami victims was done he started to worry about the children who had lost their parents to the waves.
 He opened an orphanage and a school for them, which later also received children who had other social problems, especially girls are taken care of here.